anchemy/kreat/README.md

 ## Font Credit

-The font used is [Stereotones](https://fontesk.com/stereotones-font/) by [Dida Aluhddin](https://www.behance.net/ahweproject).
-For personal use only.
+The font used is [Umba Slab Alt Bold](https://www.dafont.com/umba-slab.font) by [Anita Jürgeleit](https://typethis.studio).
+Using for personal site only.

 ---